MariaMich/fend-project-memory-game/README.md

 Load up this page: https://codepen.io/MaroMich/full/zLvvNo

-1)Click on a card and memorise it
+1) Click on a card and memorise it

-2)Match all the identical cards into pairs
+2) Match all the identical cards into pairs

-3)See your rating, time and moves at the score panel
+3) See your rating, time and moves at the score panel

-4)Hit the restart button if you want to play again!
+4) Hit the restart button if you want to play again!

 # Coding the project: